 In parts of Asia, the devout did, a long time ago, develop the Prayer Wheel.

-For those who wish to pray or show their devotion to whatever higher being they honor, but don’t want to “hit their knees” at every turn or just don’t have the flexibility to do so, the necessity-is-the-mother-of-invention is this…the prayer wheel.
+For those who wish to pray or show their devotion to whatever higher being they honor, but don’t want to “hit their knees” at every turn or just don’t have the flexibility to do so, the necessity-is-the-mother-of-invention is…the prayer wheel.
 Prayer Wheels are quite common in south Asia and have been around for a very long time.

 The devotee simply gives the prayer wheel a spin while sending thoughts to the intended destination.